Dynamic Competitive Persuasion: Introduction

 \subsection{Related Literature}

-This paper is, to the author's knowledge, the first to look at dynamic competitive persuasion.
-There are however; two substrands of the literature that look explore its two components separately.

-First, there are a number of papers that study the problem of competitive persuasion in a single period setting.
-They are \cite{cotton}, who solve this problem for two senders; \cite{Albrecht}, who sets the two player competition in a political realm; \cite{Au2}, who extend the analysis to $n$ players and describe the structure of the equilibrium for a general prior; and \cite{Au1}, who allow correlation between the types of the senders.
-A decade before this flurry of persuasion papers, \cite{spiegler} solves a problem that is isomorphic to the single period competitive persuasion problem in the context of firms choosing distributions of prices when faced with boundedly rational consumers. \cite{gar} and \cite{hkb} both extend these results by looking at variations of an information design problem between sellers who can compete on information provision and price in a single period setting.
+There are a number of papers that study the problem of competitive persuasion (without prices) in a single period setting.
+They are \cite{cotton}, who solve this problem for two players; \cite{Albrecht}, who sets the two-player competition in a political realm; \cite{Au2}, who extend the analysis to $n$ players; and \cite{Au1}, who allow for correlated types. \cite{spiegler} solves a mathematically identical problem of firms competing for boundedly rational consumers.

+Quite a few other works explore risk-taking contests in which agents with a fixed budget (or starting point) can ``gamble'' by choosing distributions on the positive portion of the real line.
+This problem is essentially equivalent to the competitive persuasion problem, with the minor difference that players choose distributions on $\left[0,\infty\right)$ rather than $\left[0,1\right]$. \cite{wagman2012choosing} and \cite{fang} focus on the martingale case, in which the expectations of the players' distributions must be their budgets.
+In \cite{seel2013continuous} the players choose when to stop Brownian motions with drift, and \cite{feng2015gambling} extend this to general diffusions.

+The common theme throughout each competitive persuasion or gambling paper is the linearity of the equilibrium payoff function: players choose distributions that yield a payoff function for each other player that is linear in that player's realization, leaving that player, herself, willing to choose an equilibrium distribution.
+As we discover in here, the necessity of the linear payoff persists.
+However, this payoff now includes the continuation payoff, which becomes increasingly important as players become more patient.